Join us at our upcoming Open Afternoon!

 She is a Chartered Psychologist, a Chartered Scientist, an Associate Fellow of the British Psychological Society as well as a Fellow of the Higher Education Academy.

-Each module has three hours of contact time per week and includes lectures, seminars, and workshops.
+Each module has three hours of contact time per week.
+You will study two to four modules per semester, you will have 6 to 12 contact hours per week.
+This time includes lectures, seminars and workshops.

 You will be assessed through a range of assignments, including:

 - Poster design